bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 archive to generate a fresh new samba source directory.

-Cross compiling samba is difficult and there are a lot of articles and posts that detail the trouble people have had with this process.
+Cross compiling samba is difficult and there are a lot of articles and posts that detail the trouble people have had with this process so hopefully by following this guide you will avoid most of those problems.